From the Field

 BACK TO QUESTIONS

-What are the refugees’ living conditions in the camps?
+What are the living conditions in Rohingya refugee camps?

 Living conditions in Rohingya camps are challenging and substandard.
 People face overcrowding, inadequate shelter, limited sanitation facilities, scarce access to clean water, limited access to healthcare, and a lack of basic services.
-These conditions exacerbate their vulnerability to health risks, exploitation, and protection concerns.
+These harsh conditions put people at risk of disease outbreaks, malnutrition, and exploitation, especially for children, women, and people with disabilities.

 BACK TO QUESTIONS

-How is the refugee crisis impacting Rohingya children?
+How is the refugee crisis impacting Rohingya children in Bangladesh?

 Rohingya children face significant challenges and vulnerabilities due to the refugee crisis, including:

-• Limited educational opportunities: Many Rohingya children are unable to attend school due to a lack of resources and facilities in refugee camps.
+• Limited educational opportunities: Most children are unable to attend school due to a lack of resources and facilities in refugee camps.

 • Health risks: Overcrowded living conditions contribute to many health issues, including the rapid spread of diseases and malnutrition.
 Also, the lack of essential services, such as access to clean water, sanitation facilities, and adequate healthcare, further endangers Rohingya children.
 This leaves them vulnerable to preventable illnesses and health-related issues.